ROCm/atmi/INSTALL.md

 sudo reboot
 ```

-- Use "kfd_check_installation.sh" in HSA Linux driver to verify installation is correct.
+- Use "kfd_check_installation.sh" in HSA Linux driver to verify installation.
 ```
 cd git/HSA-Ddrivers-Linux-AMD
 ./kfd_check_installation.sh
 ```

-Output of above should look like this.
+The output of above command should look like this.

 ```
 Kaveri detected:............................Yes